You want “to get fit”. But what does that even mean?

 You should do the same!

 Now, that looks a bit better, doesn’t it!
-Now do the same for your own fitness goal for 2019.
+Now do the same for your own fitness goals.